elkcityhazard/chef-frank/content/recipes/appetizers/_index.md

  [12]: /wordpress/index.php/appetizers/mexican-seven-layer-dip-recipe/
  [13]: /wordpress/index.php/appetizers/fresh-mexican-salsa-recipe/
  [14]: /wordpress/index.php/appetizers/black-bean-wrap-recipe/
- [15]: /wordpress/index.php/appetizers/buffalo-style-hot-wings-recipe/ "Try this Quick Easy Hot Wing Recipe for Any Get Together, Like watching the Game , or a Birthday Party, or on New Year's Eve.
+ [15]: /wordpress/index.php/appetizers/buffalo-style-hot-wings-recipe/ "Try this Quick Hot Wing Recipe for Any Get Together, Like watching the Game , or a Birthday Party, or on New Year's Eve.
 Have them Just for a Snack!
 They're Great Any time!"
  [16]: /wordpress/index.php/appetizers/festive-holiday-cheese-balls/
  [17]: /wordpress/index.php/appetizers/orange-gelatin-salad-recipe/
  [18]: /wordpress/index.php/appetizers/homemade-barbecue-sauce-recipe-with-red-wine/